piripinui/image-detection-demo/README.md

 https://github.com/bourdakos1/Custom-Object-Detection

 Some modifications to this example have been done to specifically detect poles, transformers and streetlights.
 These can be found in the `Custom-Object-Detection` directory.
 These should be overlaid over a clone of the repo above.
 The main file is in a subdirectory called `object_detection` and is called `google_pole_object_detection_runner.py`.
-This is the script that should be run and when running it creates a web service that will process image files in a directory called `images` below the root directory.
-It will create new images labelled with detected equipment in `images/processed`.
+This is the script that should be run and when running it creates a web service that will process image files in a directory called specified by the second command line parameter (see example below).
+It will create new images labelled with detected equipment in a subdirectory called `/processed` below the nominated directory.

-To run the script execute a command line like this
+For example, to run the script execute a command line like this

-`python object_detection/google_pole_object_detection_runner.py 3200`
+`python object_detection/google_pole_object_detection_runner.py 3200 /foo/bar/images`

-The last parameter defines the port number the service will run on.
+The first parameter defines the port number the service will run on.
+The last parameter defines the directory from which the Tensorflow script should read images from.
+This directory should match the directory the server writes to (see above).
 ## Installation
 For the image recognition services, [Python](https://www.python.org/) 3.6.5 must be installed.
 Once installed, the environment needs to be adjusted to point at the relevant paths: